amberpixels/git-look-under/PRIVACY_POLICY.md

-# Privacy Policy for Git Look Around
+# Privacy Policy for GitHub Look-Around

 **Last Updated:** December 17, 2025

 ## Overview

-Git Look Around is a browser extension that provides a command palette for quickly searching and navigating GitHub repositories, pull requests, and issues.
+GitHub Look-Around is a browser extension that provides a command palette for quickly searching and navigating GitHub repositories, pull requests, and issues.
 We are committed to protecting your privacy and being transparent about what data we collect and how we use it.

 ## What Data We Collect